-In this step, the positron beam was generated at the entrance of the first dipole (DD1UP).
-The beam was bent 45° by D1 and pass through the energy slit.
-The energy slit was at the 34.8 mm wide (widest).
-The beam spreads out when bent by D1 and Q7 was to 3.5 A (similar to the experiment) to focus the spreading beam.
-The beam was bent by another 45° by D1, passed through three quadrupoles, and transported to the annihilation target T2 located at the end of the beamline as shown in Figure 4.8.
+In this step, the positron beam was generated at the entrance of the first dipole D1 and observed using virtual detector DD1UP.
+The beam was deflected 45° by D1 and passed through the energy slit.
+The positrons diverged along the horizon according to their energy when traversing D1's magnetic field.
+The energy slit constrained the spatial distribution of the beam by blocking the beam using a 34.8 mm wide gap oriented vertically.
+Quadrupole Q7, located after the energy slit, was set to 3.5 A (similar to the experiment) in order to focus the beam before it enters a second dipole, D2.
+The beam was deflected another 45° by D2 and sent through three quadrupoles towards the annihilation target T2 located at the end of the beamline as shown in Figure 4.8.